Friday, August 29, 2014

 Paradise - 99% of the time!

-Arrggh!
-There are a few, rare, occasions that living in a foreign country, in a foreign culture and not being fluent in the local language can make us crazy with frustration.
+Arrgh!
+There are a few occasions when living in a foreign country, in a foreign culture, and not being fluent in the local language can make us crazy with frustration.

-We have four ceiling fans in our house, one in each bedroom, and two on the downstairs floor that have been working just fine for the last seven years but were getting to the end of their usefulness.
+We have four ceiling fans in our house, one in each bedroom, and two on the downstairs floor that have been working just fine for the last seven years, but were near the end of their usefulness.
 Rust, corrosion, and squeaky motors: it was time to replace them all.

 The store we love to hate.

-Lawrie and I went into Cancun to Home Depot and purchased four matching Hampton Bay fans – made in China and sold exclusively by Home Depot and not available anywhere else.
+Lawrie and I went to Home Depot in Cancun and purchased four matching Hampton Bay fans – made in China and sold exclusively by Home Depot and not available anywhere else.

-The fans were a decent price, dark brown fake palm leaf-shaped blades, exterior quality so they should last for quite awhile, well, until at least one week before ten-year warranty expires that is.
+The fans were a decent price, dark brown fake palm-leaf-shaped blades, exterior quality, so they should last for quite a while, well, until at least one week before the ten-year warranty expires, that is.

-When we got back to the island we called Patricio, our friend who built our home seven years ago, asking him if his electricians could install the fans.
-Jose, Benito, and a new trainee Juan were at our house within a few minutes.
-Within an hour or so the guys had all four fans installed, but only three worked.
-Jose tested all the circuits and connections still nothing happening with the fourth fan.
-I said no worries, just take it down and put it back in the box.
-I'll return it to Home Depot tomorrow.
+When we got back to the island, we called Patricio, our friend who built our home seven years ago, asking him if his electricians could install the fans.
+Jose, Benito, and a new trainee, Juan, were at our house within a few minutes.
+Within an hour or so, the guys had all four fans installed, but only three worked.
+Jose tested all the circuits and connections still nothing is happening with the fourth fan.

 Three fans installed and working just great.

-Jose grinned at me, said something to the other guys making them laugh aloud.
-He went on to say in Spanish something about Lawrie should have lunch, go to a movie, and doing a bit of shopping while I waited at Home Depot.
+Jose grinned at me, said something to the other guys, making them laugh aloud.
+He went on to say in Spanish something about Lawrie should have lunch, go to a movie, and do a bit of shopping while I waited at Home Depot.

-I nodded and laughed in that polite not-quite-understanding-way that everyone uses now and again when you have absolutely no idea what the other person saying.
+I nodded and laughed in that polite not-quite-understanding way that everyone uses now and again when you have absolutely no idea what the other person is saying.

 Got the original receipt?
 Check.
 Fan and all the original parts?
 Check.
 Original box?
 Check.
 Okay, good to go.
 We will just pop in and exchange it for an identical one.
 Easy.